wix-incubator/wix-restaurants-api/Authorization.md

 {"error":{"code":"some_error_code","message":"some error message"}}
 ~~~

 While the service supports various modes of authentication, the recommended flow is to exchange a Wix [App Instance](https://dev.wix.com/docs/infrastructure/app-instance/) with an access token, and use the access token for all subsequent API requests.
-The generated access token is valid for up to 48 hours, after which it needs to be re-generated from a new Wix App instance.

 ## Retrieving a Wix App Instance
 To retrieve a Wix app instance,